Southwest Airlines to Discuss Fourth Quarter and Full Year 2022 Financial Results on January 26, 2023

 |Southwest Airlines Co.

-Börse aktuell - Live TickerKonjunktursorgen der Anleger: US-Börsen schließen schwächer -- ATX schließt mit deutlichen Verlusten -- DAX letztlich unter 15.000 Punkten -- Asiens Börsen zum Handelsende uneinheitlich
+Börse aktuell - Live TickerNeuer Input von der Berichtssaison: Gewinne an den US-Börsen -- ATX und DAX letztlich etwas höher -- Börsen in Honkong und Japan zu Handelsende uneinheitlich

-Der heimische sowie der deutsche Aktienmarkt gaben im Donnerstagshandel kräftig nach.
-Der US-Aktienmarkt zeigte sich mit Verlusten.
-Die Börsen in Fernost schlugen am Donnerstag unterschiedliche Richtungen ein.
+Der heimische Aktienmarkt schloss den Donnerstagshandel knapp oberhalb der Nulllinie ab.
+Auch der deutsche Aktienmarkt zeigte sich am Ende freundlich.
+Die US-Börsen zeigen sich am Donnerstag grün.
+In Japan und Hongkong waren unterschiedliche Vorzeichen auszumachen, in Festlandchina wurde feiertagsbedingt weiterhin nicht gehandelt.